-The Better Together Nature Positive Innovation grant program, funded by The PG&E Corporation Foundation (Foundation), is requesting proposals of $100,000 to fund five projects (one in each region of PG&E’s service area) in 2022 that address a specific environmental stewardship focus area:
+The Better Together Nature Positive Innovation grant program, funded by The PG&E Corporation Foundation (Foundation), funded five $100,000 projects (one in each region of PG&E’s service area) in 2022 that address a specific environmental stewardship focus area:

 Eligible applicants will be governmental organizations (including tribal governments), educational institutions, or certified 501(c)3 nonprofit organizations/public charities.
 Applicants must be prepared to provide documentation to demonstrate they meet the Foundation’s criteria for charitable giving.
 Applicants must be the grantee and not a fiscal sponsor for another organization.